 Animal cells and tissue culture techniques are constantly improved to optimize in vitro cell culture conditions.
-Extracellular Matrix (ECM) proteins coating, chemical or physical modification of the cell culture vessel, have proven to be efficient methods to better mimic in vivo cell behavior.
-We describe here the different coating available, with some new technologies highlights.
+Extracellular Matrix (ECM) protein coatings, chemical or physical modification of the cell culture vessel, have proven to be efficient methods to better mimic in vivo cell behavior.
+We describe here the different coatings available, with some new technologies highlights.

 Researchers then began coating vessel with both biological materials (biological coating) and synthetic polymers (chemical coating) that can enhance cell attachment, growth and differentiation.
 The growth of cells on coated surfaces is a more relevant representation of natural environment as contrary to the growing cells on flat, 2D plastic surfaces.
 This technique can be qualified as Physiological 2D environment, or 2.5D cell culture condition.

 Figure 1.Cells in presence of Extracellular matrix proteins undergo physiologically relevant behaviours than cells in 2D conditions.

 Cell cultured in presence of biological (extracellular matrix proteins) or chemical (Poly-Lysine…) coating are undergoing more physiologically relevant behaviors than cells cultured in classical, 2D cell culture conditions.